 Since 1987, Matt Drennan has traveled annually to the Falklands, South Georgia, and the Antarctic Peninsula, safely guiding thousands of people into the magical realm of ice, penguins, and wildly unpredictable conditions.

-His Antarctic experience is not limited to acting as Expedition Leader or guide – he has also worked as a field researcher for the Antarctic Site Inventory, gathering baseline biological data at numerous sites along the Antarctic Peninsula.
+Matt’s Antarctic experience is not limited to acting as Expedition Leader or guide.
+He has also worked as a field researcher for the Antarctic Site Inventory, gathering baseline biological data at numerous sites along the Antarctic Peninsula.
 Matt authored the ‘Expedition Leader’s Perspective’ for the landmark 1997 Oceanites Site Guide to the Antarctic Peninsula.

 A 1985 graduate of College of the Atlantic, in Bar Harbor, Maine, Matt spent much of the 1980’s studying the ecology of Maine’s seabirds, resulting in an intimate relationship with the eastern Maine archipelago.
 For 15 years, he was an adjunct instructor at the College of the Atlantic, teaching a field ornithology class each spring, as well as a survey course of the polar regions.